Activator Industry Mentors

 When does it happen?

-Most schools deliver Activate in Term 2 or Term 3 of the school year.
+Most schools deliver Activate in Term 2 or Term 3 of the school year, and we encourage schools to engage their Activator in around or 7 of their school term.

-Future Anything will introduce you to the key contact at your school directly, likely late in Term 1.
+Future Anything will introduce you to the key contact at your school directly, likely early in Term 2 (mid April).

 We recommend you arrange a short call with them to connect, get to know each other and to discuss the specific timings that will be most convenient for you and the teacher/students.